TimLavers/OpenRDR/documentation/design/conditions.md

 `Case ==[FT3]==> ( 6.1, 4.3, 5.5) ==[low]==> (false, false, false) ==[no]==> true`

-### Presentation of conditions to users
+### Presentation of episodic conditions to users
-We can turn condition objects into natural language expressions by expressing the predicate in a form indicated by the positional quantifier.
+We can turn episodic condition objects into natural language expressions by expressing the predicate in a form that takes into account the plurality indicated by the signature.
 For example, the `normal` predicate is written as `is normal` when combined with `current` but as `are normal` when combined with `all`.
 So `(TSH, normal, all)` is written as `all TSH are normal`